How to vote

 If you’re moving or living abroad

-You can only vote in UK Parliament elections.
+You can vote in UK Parliament elections.
 You may be able to vote in referendums.
 Each referendum has different rules on who can vote in it.

 You need to register as an overseas voter.